stephenmcd/gnotty/README.rst

                             IRC channel to join
       -n NICKNAME, --logger-nickname=NICKNAME
-                            IRC nickname the logging client will use -f PATH, --conf-file=PATH
+                            IRC nickname the logging client will use -D, --daemon          run in daemon mode
+      -F PATH, --pid-file=PATH
+                            path to write PID file to when in daemon mode -f PATH, --conf-file=PATH
                             path to a Python config file to load options from